arnab-raychaudhari/RAG-Enhanced-Contract-Intelligence-with-LLMs/README.md

 Leveraging AI to Enhance Data Driven Insights for Government Contracts

 ## Project Introduction
 This project was undertaken, executed, and completed as part of the Master of Science in Business Analytics program at George Washington University.
 As a requirement of the degree, I was tasked with partnering with a real-world business (my client) to address an ongoing problem using advanced Artificial Intelligence techniques.
-The project spanned three months and was successfully delivered to the client in December 2024.
+The project spanned four months and was successfully delivered to the client in December 2024.

 ## Executive Summary
 FI Consulting faces a significant need for a reliable system capable of accurately retrieving and